playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Let's assume that we go with an application-wide provider.
 In React and Angular, **when we change the value of the provider, the framework must search through the entire component tree to find the components that need to re-render**.

-**React even re-renders all of the child components of `App` when using `useContext`** to provide changing data.
+**React even re-renders all the child components of `App` when using `useContext`** to provide changing data.

 [This problem can be solved by external tooling, such as Redux in React](https://blog.isquaredsoftware.com/2021/01/context-redux-differences/) or [NgRx in Angular](https://ngrx.io/), as they introduce a more optimized mechanism of detecting component data changes.

-Luckily, your knowledge of these framework's built-in dependency injection APIs will help you greatly along the way of utilizing these external tools.
+Luckily, your knowledge of these framework's built-in dependency injection APIs will help you greatly along the way of using these external tools.

-# Overwriting Dependency Injection Specificity
+# Overwriting Dependency Injection Specificity {#overwriting-specificity}

 Large apps get complicated fast.
 Consider the following example: